Trustees and Independent Committee Members

 Arun Veerappan (Independent Member)

-He is also a Director at The Disability Policy Centre, the first think tank of its kind, dedicated to improving the lives of disabled people through research and policy.
-He has led the organisation’s efforts on disabled people’s living standards, employment, and welfare.
-Arun is also an Ambassador for Thrive, the gardening for health charity.
+Arun is an economist and former investment banker, dedicated to achieving social impact and advancing the lives of disabled people in the UK.
+He currently works as a Director at The Disability Policy Centre, the first think tank of its kind, dedicated to improving the lives of disabled people through research and policy.
+He has led the organisation's efforts on disabled people's living standards, employment, and welfare.

 Arun developed Ankylosing Spondylitis (AS) in his twenties, which affects his mobility, alongside a neurological condition.